 (5) Served as Director from July 22, 2008, until resigning as Director on January 26, 2012.
-Appointed President, Chief Financial Officer, Secretary, Treasurer and Director on July 30, 2008.
-Resigned as President, Chief Financial Officer, Secretary, Treasurer and Director on January 26, 2012.
+Appointed President, Chief Financial Officer, Secretary, Treasurer and Director on January 26, 2012.

 None of our directors have received monetary compensation since our inception until December 31, 2012.
 We currently do not pay any compensation to our directors serving on our board of directors.